blake-budd1/Group54/LocalBussinessFinder/Backend/backend_readme.md

 The webserver is located at localhost:3000 on your local machine.
 A program like Postman can be used to test if routing works correctly with the route, method pair.

+## Current implementation with Postman (Sprint 1):
+As of right now, an html template is being used for both logging in and signing up.
+By navigating to localhost:3000/signup, users are able to create an account which is stored in the database.
+Once that is done, it redirects the user to their business page (localhost:3000/{businessName}).
+After the initial signup, the user can use localhost:3000/login to sign into their account, which also redirects to their business page (localhost:3000/{businessName}).

+## Sprint 2

+## Current implementation with angular front-end (as of Sprint 2):
+The REST API remains, but there is now greater interaction between the front end and the backend.
+Users can regsister thier accounts from the front end interface, and they can make edits to thier buisnesses using the Profile Setup components from the front end.
+Additionally, there the loginParser and RegistryParser first perform necessary queues on the database to determine if the the login and account registry is valid or not.
+The current version of the "Business" databse model also allows for the storage of image names (assuming images are stored in the front end server and not in the database).

+## Instructions on parsing backend response JSONS:
+The Login, Registry, and Setup have special response codes that the front end can use to determine to perform conditional rendering.

+Login Component (loginStatus):
+ - "Username_Not_Found": The username entered is not in the database
+ - "Incorrect_Password": The Username has been found but the password is incorrect
+ - "Success" The username has been found and the correct password was provided, this gives the queue to the front end to route to the Buisness     account page

+Register Component (Reg_State):
+- "Unmatched_Password" : The entry in "Password" and "Confirm Password" do not match
+- "Email_Registered" : An account with an identical email to the one provided exists in the database
+- "Username_Taken" : An account with an idential username to the one provided exists in the database
+- "Successful" : The account registration was successful, queue to route to the Buisness Account page.

+Profile Setup Component (update_status):
+The profile setup will be done in the Buisness account page.
+Once the routing the implemented, the username of the updating buisness will be extracted from the origin of the PUT request.
+As a temporary solution the user must input the username manually, this will not be needed when routing is implemented.

+- "User_Not_Found": The Username of the entry to receive the update is not in the database.
+- "Success": The updates were successful

+## Parsing delimeter Strings
+Due to SQLite limitations, arrays cannot be stored as attributes to our GORM Model.
+We hope to update this in future sprints.
+Due to thier simplicity and relatively short length, the names of images and the tags for categories are stores in a singular string where the entries are seperated by semicolons.
+There will be a check implemented to ensure that no image filename has a semicolon in the name.
+It is assumed that the front end will store all uploaded images in an asset file.

+Example: For an account the images attribute may look like "Picture1.png;Picture2.png;Picture3.png"

+The front-end can easily parse this string and isolate the images in its asset storage that is associated with each account.

 ## Instructions to Test:
 To run the tests, use the following commands:
 - To run all tests within the file: